-In this collaborative project between UKCEH and the University of Leeds we will use data from satellites and the latest weather and climate models to get to the heart of how vegetation affects rainfall.
-Focusing on West Africa, we will examine cloud and vegetation observations from the last 30 years to detect where deforestation has changed rainfall, and how the rapid greening of the savannah each year affects the monsoon rains.
-We will perform new computer simulations, incorporating the detailed development of thousands of individual storms, and examine what happens when we artificially deforest a region in the model.
-We will examine how the less-detailed computer simulations used for climate change projections actually capture the effects of vegetation.
+In this collaborative project between UKCEH and the University of Leeds we used data from satellites and the latest weather and climate models to get to the heart of how vegetation affects rainfall.
+Focusing on West Africa, we examined cloud and vegetation observations from the last 30 years to detect where deforestation has changed rainfall, and how the rapid greening of the savannah each year affects the monsoon rains.
+We performed new computer simulations, incorporating the detailed development of thousands of individual storms, and examined what happens when we artificially deforest a region in the model.
+We examined how the less-detailed computer simulations used for climate change projections actually capture the effects of vegetation.

 Above left: The forested region of Tai National Park (centre of the image) in a cloud-free satellite image.
 Image source: NASA Worldview.